david-soyebo/eks-cluster/README.md

 then the same with helm chart using

+-
 -     helm uninstall revision name (in this case its nginx-revision)

--    if not known you can also use helm history command to get the revision name
+if not known you can also use helm history command to get the revision name

+-     helm history

 then utimatley

     teraform destory to destroy the cluster just created